HISTORY OF PASCO COUNTY

 GODWIN.
 According to a WPHS article on ghost towns in Florida, the post office was established in 1888 in the home of Jacob Godwin.

 GREEN KEY.
 According to Wilfred T. Neill, J. G. “Gib” Brown, who had homesteaded Deer Island, changed the name of the island to Green Key.
 He connected it to the mainland by a causeway and tried to promote it as a subdivision.
 Nothing came of this plan, but Green Key became New Port Richey’s only public beach.
+According to a Tampa Tribune article by Carol Jeffares Hedman, Brown’s wife Cora who renamed it Green Key Island.
 However, a 1929 reproduction of an 1886 map has “Deer Island or Green Key”; the label appears to be from the 1886 map.

 GREENFIELD.
 MacManus has: “Most likely it was named for the grassy, wide-open space around it.”